ROI Analysis on Seismic Operations

 - Simulator feature for dry-run training of MMO’s including sighting and mitigation events

-- Leveraging the simplest of assumptions, Mysticetus brings clear operational cost savings to anthropogenic operations
+- With the simplest of assumptions, Mysticetus brings clear operational cost savings to anthropogenic operations

-- Mysticetus’ highly accurate data capture removes the guesswork in estimating marine mammal location
+- Mysticetus’ highly accurate data capture eliminates the guesswork in estimating marine mammal location

-- Secondary savings in simplifying data validation through visualization tool or automated report generation provide significant time savings
+- Simplifying data validation through the visualization tool and automated report generation features provide significant labor savings

-- Superior results are obtained when all observers’ computers are interconnected for a common view of sightings
+- Interconnection of all observers’ stations provides a common view of sightings for all